evmcnb/quartz/content/Full/Cystic Fibrosis.md

 - Regular (2+ per day) chest physiotherapy and postural drainage
 - High calorie diet, including high fat
 - Minimise contact with other CF patients to prevent cross infection with _Burkholderia cepacia_ complex and _Pseudomonas aeruginosa_
-- Pancreatic supplements taken with meals.
-High calorie high fat diet
+- Pancreatic supplements taken with meals (Creon).
 - Lung transplantation - chronic infection with _Burkholderia cepacia_ is a contraindication
 ## Complications/red Flags